redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 Now `hostname -f` should print a FQDN of the VM and you should be able to `ping` other VMs using their FQDNs.

-Now you have a set of VMs networked together and suitable for deploying OpenStack.
+You have a set of VMs networked together and suitable for deploying OpenStack.
 Congratulations!

 ### Initial setup